adityarajagopal/pruning/README.md

 **A**utomated **D**ata-aware **P**runing and re**T**raining (**ADaPT**)
 =======================================================================
-This is the open-source tool connected to the paper "*Now that I can see, I can improve:* Enabling data-driven finetuning of CNNs on the edge
+This is the open-source tool connected to the paper "*Now that I can see, I can improve:* Enabling data-driven finetuning of CNNs on the edge".
-The README goes through various settings in the config files that allow to perform automated pruning and retarining of CNNs The pruners/ folder has all the details on pruning CNNs
+The README goes through various settings in the config files that allow to perform automated pruning and retarining of CNNs.
+The *pruners/* folder has all the details on pruning CNNs.

 # Pruning Configurations
 As you go down the config file, within the pruning_hyperpamaters section, each true before will cancel out the following true or falses, i.e. priority is top down.